contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 <meta name="robots" content="index,follow">
 ```

-**Page description:** The description of a page is indexed by all common search engines just like the page title and is displayed in the search results, for example, if no context information is available for the search term.
+**Description of the page:** The description of a page is indexed by all common search engines just like the page title and is displayed in the search results, for example, if no context information is available for the search term.
 The recommended length of a description is between 150 and 300 characters.
 The meta description of a page is an important tool for search engine optimization, so you should take the time to provide each page with a unique description.

 **Output in source code:**